 Thousands of European and American film stills from the beginning of cinema to the 1930s are now preserved at the NFSA.
 Details »

 The NFSA preserves documents and artefacts that tell the stories behind Australian audiovisual industries and culture.
 Objects in our collection may be constructed of fabric, paper, plastic, metal or glass.
 Many of them – like theatre tickets, posters or flyers – were assumed to be ephemeral documents when they were made.
 Now they help give us valuable insights into the act of creation and take us on a journey through decades of Australian film, sound and broadcast history.

 The NFSA maintains a large collection of national and international film posters, ranging from unique, pre-1940 hand-printed posters to mass-produced designs promoting modern blockbusters.
-Film posters we collect include lobby cards, teaser posters, daybills and one-sheet posters.
+Film posters we collect include lobby cards, teaser posters, daybills and one-sheet posters and you can see more examples on our International film posters page.
 We also acquire custom-designed posters advertising concerts for Australian artists and music groups.

 Our photographic collection covers Australian and international film, television, radio and recorded sound throughout all periods of its history.
 It includes on-set and studio photographs taken for marketing purposes, portraits of actors, and behind-the-scenes shots.

 The NFSA has some 10,000 glass slides in the collection, the majority being cinemas slides such as those from Soldiers of the Cross.
 The collection also includes choreutoscope slides, song slides from the early 1900s and theatre advertisements from the early-to-mid 20th century.
 Glass slides were routinely used until the 1940s when they were replaced by the more cost-effective and practical colour slides.